 The reflection in Eva’s hair, if you can see that, is reddish.
-While Anne’s hair is simply brown, right?
+While Anne’s hair is merely brown, right?
 The reflection doesn’t give another color.
 The color is kept quiet by adding blue to it.
 And it makes the hair look cool overall.

 Now an example with black hair so that we go through all the cases

 Angelina Jolie is cool.
-And here her hair is cool, too It’s black by almost looks blueish if you see the areas where the sun or the light is reflecting.
+And here her hair is cool; too It’s black by almost looks blueish if you see the areas where the sun or the light is reflecting.

 Can everyone wear black?
 Yes But there also warm blacks and cool blacks.
 Same for white, same for gray.
 If you do fashion drawing, then you’ll see fashion drawers, illustrators in fashion, have two ranges of grays.

-I have cool grays and warm grays because otherwise it would bite with the skin tone of the person I’m designing for.
+I have cool grays and warm grays because otherwise, it would bite with the skin tone of the person I’m designing for.
 What about red hair?
 Jessica Shasta has natural red hair and a cool, almost pinkish skin tone.

 Her hair color is matched with her skin here.
-It’s soft and it’s more orange than red.
+It’s soft, and it’s more orange than red.
 It’s not her natural color, but it does look very natural and flattering on her.

 People with red hair are usually rather cool toned, but then again, What’s red, right?
-It can be more orange, it can be more fire red.
+It can be more orange, and it can be more fire red.

-If you are fire red head and then you have very cool skin then blemishes, or when you blush, it will be a lot more visible.
+If you are red fire head and then you have very cool skin then blemishes, or when you blush, it will be a lot more visible.

-It’s not due to your skin that has an issue, it’s due to the hair.
+It’s not due to your skin that has an issue.
+It’s due to the hair.
 It’s funny because we always say mother nature does everything right.
 I don’t think it’s true here.

 You’re not necessarily born with a hair color that flatters your skin tone.
 It’s weird, huh?
 What happens when you choose a hair color that’s wrong for you?

 It’s not easy to find such mistakes because all of the famous and glamorous people out there have got great hair stylists.
-Of course they do But here is one example I found Kim Kardashian.
-On the left side she’s wearing a cool blonde .
+Of course, they do But here is one example I found Kim Kardashian.
+On the left side, she’s wearing a cool blonde.

 Too cool for her because she’s warm tone and she looks very pale.
 On the right side of the page, she’s wearing warm blonde.
 Warmer.
 She looks healthier and a lot more natural.